-- 1. Remove the transfer line cap.

-- 2. Connect the transfer line to the storage tank with an asphalt hose.

-- 3. Open the transfer valve.

-- 4. Close the return valve.

-- 5. Open any valves on the storage tank between the asphalt hose and the tank.
+- 1. Remove the transfer line cap. - 2.
+Connect the transfer line to the storage tank with an asphalt hose. - 3.
+Open the transfer valve. - 4.
+Close the return valve. - 5.
+Open any valves on the storage tank between the asphalt hose and the tank. - 6.
+Turn the Function knob to UNLOAD (the optional manual tank valve should be open).

 Figure 21.
-Valve Positions for Unload withDistributor Pump.
+Valve Positions for Unload with Distributor Pump.

-- 6. Turn the Function knob to UNLOAD (the optional manual tank valve should be open).

 - 7. Turn the POWER switch ON.

 - 8. Put the PUMP CONTROL to MANUAL.

-- 9. Increase the PUMP SPEED knob so that the asphalt pump turns slowly.
+- 9. Press START.
+Increase the PUMP SPEED knob so that the asphalt pump turns slowly.

 - 10. After ensuring the flow between the Distributor and the storage tank is unobstructed, decrease the PUMP SPEED to zero.

 - 11. Put the PUMP CONTROL to AUTO.

 - 12. Press START.
 The pump will start turning at the desired rate.

 - 13. When finished unloading, turn the Function knob to LOAD/TRANSFER (the optional manual tank valve should be closed).

 - 14. Open the return valve.

 - 15. Close the valve at the storage tank.

 - 16. Close the transfer valve.

 - 17. Open the transfer suck back valve.

 - 18. Press START.

 - 19. At the storage tank, carefully open the bleeder valve or break the hose connection until a strong vacuum is heard.
 It may be necessary to reduce the pump speed in order to overcome pump vacuum when breaking the hose connection.
 Elevating the hose above the storage tank connection will allow maximum drainage of the hose. - 20.
 Disconnect the hose from the transfer line. - 21.
 Replace the transfer line cap and secure. - 22.
-Close the transfer suck back valve. - 23.Flush the pump before quitting.
+Close the transfer suck back valve. - 23.
+Flush the pump before quitting.

 NOTE: The pump can be stopped and the automatic tank valve can be closed immediately at any time during operation by turning the POWER switch OFF.
-Before turning the POWER switch back ON, turn the PUMP SPEED to zero if the PUMP CON-TROL switch is in MANUAL, to prevent the pump from turning.
+Before turning the POWER switch back ON, turn the PUMP SPEED to zero to prevent the pump from turning.